 PSC’s mission is to provide the expertise and solutions needed to empower utilities and energy companies to innovate and thrive in a rapidly changing industry.
 In delivering this mission PSC have delivered a number of innovation projects funded under the Ofgem Network Innovation Allowance (NIA) mechanism.
-Following on from the success of one of those projects (Virtual Statcom) PSC are now working in partnership with Western Power Distribution (WPD) to develop a project for submission to the Ofgem 2021 Network Innovation Competition (NIC).
+Following on from the success of one of those projects (Virtual Statcom) PSC worked in partnership with Western Power Distribution (WPD) to develop a project for submission to the Ofgem 2021 Network Innovation Competition (NIC).
 This project called ReFlex – Revolution of Flexibility Markets through Reactive Power Flexibility – aims to demonstrate the huge potential for distribution-connected customers to be rewarded for reactive power flexibility whilst enabling more efficient and economic operation of the distribution networks.
 Unfortunately, the ReFlex project was not selected for the NIC 2021.
 However, both PSC and WPD see benefits to the distribution networks of reactive power as a flexibility service and are continuing to develop project ideas to further the case for a ReFlex network trial.

 Significant growth in the number of Low Carbon Technologies (LCTs) connected to distribution networks is expected as the UK moves toward net-zero carbon 2050.
 This is both in terms of renewable generation and new loads such as the electrification of transport and domestic heating.

 This increased LCT penetration on networks causes constraints such as increased equipment loading, increased system losses and breaching system voltage limits.
 The traditional network design approach to overcome these constraints is to reinforce the network through additional network infrastructure.
 Can a DNO facilitate high penetration of LCTs in distribution networks by utilising existing network assets using an innovative flexible power system solution?